TEMPERAMENTS XXIII: Neidhardt’s “für eine große Stadt” 1724Entire Contents Copyright © 2017 CBH

 3. Temporarily tune three fifths from F around the flat side of the circle of keys absolutely perfect, continuing until you hit A♭, tuning up and down octaves as necessary to stay within your bearings area in the middle of the keyboard.

 4. Tune e' pure to a, then lower it a little, squeezing the interval so it has a perceptible but not overly blatant wave—every three-quarters of a second.
-Drop down the octave now to e, which of course must be tuned perfect.
+Drop down the octave now to e, which of course must be tuned pure.

 5. Middle c' comes next.
-Tune it a perfect fifth above your f, and then squeeze it a little so the resulting fifth f–c' beats a little slower than the already tuned a–e' interval.
+Tune it a pure fifth above your f, and then squeeze it a little so the resulting fifth f–c' beats a little slower than the already tuned a–e' interval.

-6. Find your g' above middle c', again tuning the fifth perfect and then squeezing it.
+6. Find your g' above middle c', again tuning the fifth pure and then squeezing it.
 (You’re a good deal higher up the keyboard now, so bear in mind that if this interval is the same theoretical size as the last, it’s going to beat just that little faster and trick you into thinking you have actually tuned it rougher: Every octave you go up doubles the beat speed.)
-Drop down the octave to the perfect g.
+Drop down the octave to the pure g.

 7. Jam your d' in between the g and the a', if that is the right phrase to use.
-First of all, tune it perfect to g, and then commence your juggling act, lowering your d' little by little until your fifth g–d' sounds about the same as your f–c'.
+First of all, tune it pure to g, and then commence your juggling act, lowering your d' little by little until your fifth g–d' sounds about the same as your f–c'.

 9. Locate your c♯' between f♯ and g♯' (really a♭'), making two slightly narrow fifths.